 The unaudited interim consolidated financial statements of Magna International Inc. and its subsidiaries [collectively "Magna" or the "Company"] have been prepared in U.S. dollars following accounting principles generally accepted in the United States of America ["GAAP"].
 The unaudited interim consolidated financial statements do not conform in all respects to the requirements of GAAP for annual financial statements.
-Accordingly, these unaudited interim consolidated financial statements 31, 2023 audited consolidated financial statements and notes thereto included in the Company's 2023 Annual Report.
+Accordingly, these unaudited interim consolidated financial statements should be read in conjunction with the December 31, 2023 audited consolidated financial statements and notes thereto included in the Company's 2023 Annual Report.